Arkansas Best Places to Retire - A Guide

-Arkansas, population 2.8 million in 2007, is one of the most popular retirement destinations for baby boomers because of its mild climate, beautiful scenery, and low cost of living.
+When it comes to the best places to retire, Arkansas, population 2.9 million in 2013, is one of the most popular retirement destinations for baby boomers because of its mild climate, beautiful scenery, and low cost of living.
 Many retire in Arkansas - the Natural state - because they have heard of the many active adult communities that cater to the over 55 crowd.
 The northwest part of the state near Fayetteville is one of the fastest growing regions in the U.S. The Wikipedia entry for Arkansas has more interesting facts, including further tax details.

 The Arkansas climate is humid-sub tropical, strongly influenced by the Gulf of Mexico.
 Summers are hot and humid with frequent thunderstorms and occasional tornados.
 Winters are milder in the south.
 January lows in the low 30's and highs about 50.

 Arkansas has one of the lowest per capita incomes (inflation-adjusted) - $20,300 - of any state.
 Median home prices are much less expensive than in the rest of the U.S. The Arkansas Zillow Home Value Index in mid 2013 was $107,500.
 The median home in the Little Rock area sold for $131,900 in the 3rd Quarter of 2013.
 Arkansas's cost of living is below the national average.